Ad exchange

 A visualization of the real-time bidding system in online display advertising.

 An ad exchange, in online advertising, is a technology platform that facilitates the buying and selling of media advertising inventory from multiple ad networks.
 Prices for the inventory are determined through real-time bidding (RTB).
-The approach is technology-driven as opposed to the historical approach of negotiating price on media inventory.
-This represents a field beyond ad networks as defined by the Interactive Advertising Bureau (IAB), and by advertising trade publications.
+The technology-driven method replaces the custom of negotiating prices on media inventory, a field beyond ad networks as defined by the Interactive Advertising Bureau (IAB), and by advertising trade publications.
+Ad tech companies operate ad exchanges as online marketplaces that digitally connect demand-side (DSP) ad buyers to supply-side (SSP) publishers.